Types of cultured pearls

 I have a passion for pearls and I want to share that passion with you.
 As a pearl specialist you can rest assured that I will use my experience and knowledge of pearls to bring you handmade and individually designed cultured pearl jewellery.

 So what does this mean for you as a buyer?

 I will always be honest in my description of pearls, not just you their size and colour but also in terms of their quality.

-It is the varying quality of pearls that means what may at first appear to be identical necklaces may have very different price tags, but this also means that whatever your budget a cultured pearl necklace is affordable especially if bought as a special birthday or anniversary gift.
+It is the varying quality of pearls that means what may at first appear to be identical necklaces may have very different price tags, but this also means that whatever your budget a cultured pearl necklace is affordable.

 My product descriptions include a description of the type and quality of pearls used as well as close-up pictures to help you make your choice.

 An overview of different types of cultured pearls.

 The majority of cultured pearls on sale today are Chinese freshwater cultured pearls.
 These pearls are grown in pearl bearing mussels rather than oysters but at their best their quality can rival that of Japanese Akoya pearls and Chinese pearl farmers are developing some of the most amazing and unique pearls.These pearls range from nugget pearls, through the amazing shapes of Biwa pearls to top end highly lustrous round pearls.